kofimokome/WP-Tools/readme.md

 1. Make sure you have created a folder to store the migrations in your plugin
 2. Make sure you have set the `MIGRATIONS_DIR` variable in your `.env` file to this folder.
 3. Make sure you have set the `TABLE_PREFIX` variable in your `.env` file to this folder.
-The table prefix helps to avoid conflicts with other plugins and themes.
+The table prefix helps to avoid conflicts with other plugins.

 ### 3.1 Creating a migration